breez/lspd/docs/CLN.md

     - `--plugin=/path/to/lspd_plugin`: to use lspd as plugin
     - `--max-concurrent-htlcs=30`: In order to use zero reserve channels on the client side, (local max_accepted_htlcs + remote max_accepted_htlcs + 2) * dust limit must be lower than the channel capacity.
 Reduce max-concurrent-htlcs or increase channel capacity accordingly.
     - `--dev-allowdustreserve=true`: In order to allow zero reserve on the client side (requires developer mode turned on)
+    - `--allow-deprecated-apis=true`: lspd currently uses a deprecated api, so needs this flag set.
     - `--lsp-listen=127.0.0.1:<port>`: Set on which port the lspd_plugin will listen for lspd communication, must be the same port that is used in pluginAddress parameter in NODES env variable.
 1. Run lspd